 Sanitation typically comprises a bucket system, and night soil is flushed down the toilet in the main building or directly into midblock sewer manholes.
 Sometimes, this human waste is discarded directly into gullies that are ordinarily used for greywater disposal, or into stormwater drains, or even bagged and discarded in refuse bins.
 This is extremely unhygienic and highlights the urgent need for the provision of appropriate sanitation (and other) services to backyarders.

 In February 2012, a service provider was appointed to manage the installation and provision of basic services intended for households living in the backyards of Cityowned rental stock.
-Services include the provision and maintenance of water, sanitation, electricity, and a 240 \{\ell} refuse bin.
+Services include the provision and maintenance of water, sanitation, electricity, and a 240 & refuse bin.
 This will be provided in the form of a precast structure containing a flush toilet, a tap with a washing trough attached to it, electricity connections for up to three structures, and a refuse bin per backyard.
 In the course of the future roll-out of this project, the lessons learnt will be documented, analysed and applied.
-Both the survey and the implementation phase will be documented and used to inform an overall future backyarder strategy for the City.
+Both the survey and with these requests is insufficient, so is the City's ability to maintain its rental units to a satisfactory standard.
+A maintenance plan is currently being devised in order to obtain a better idea of the extent of the additional funding requirement to address the maintenance need.